How To Identify Bed Bug Infestations In Your House: Signs, Treatments, And Solutions

 If you wake up in the morning and saw blood spots all over your white sheets, then you have a bed bug problem.
 Many people first identify that they have a bed bug problem after they spot blood especially near the seams of the sheets.
 You also need to check for the headboards of the bed, as well as the sofa and the couches.

 Most pest control experts point out that as bed bugs grow, they shed a hard toughened exoskeleton behind.
 These are cream-colored, transparent hard shells that you will be able to notice if you turn the mattress over, check for places under the cushion, and other areas that you might suspect are infected with bed bugs.
 Check especially at the seams of the mattress.

 Identify a Sweet and Musty Smell in the Room

-Did you know how bed bugs communicate with one another?
+Did you know how bed worms and bugs communicate with one another?
 They release chemicals that help them communicate and know where the next open area of skin is.
-If you take a deep breath and your senses can pick a musty odor, then you can be sure that you have a severe bed bug problem.
+If you take a deep breath and your senses can pick a musty odour, then you can be sure that you have a severe bed bug problem.
 Your best bet would be to call in an expert and get to the root of the problem.